Project EV EVA-07S review

 It is extremely basic and, in fact, quite hard to use.
 I have spent a lot of time with this app and I am still not comfortable with it.
 Speaking to existing customers, the app is fiddly, has a number of bugs and generally the opposite of user friendly.

-So why buy this charger, then?
+So, why buy this charger, then?
 Well, if you want a cheap charge point and you’re not bothered about looks or the app then it still does the job.
-This is especially true if you don’t need to take advantage of charge scheduling or your vehicle has built-in scheduling functionality.
+However, I would personally opt for the Ohme or Wallbox Pulsar Plus as for a small additional spend you get a much better product that is far easier to use.